-Post-processing of the time-series of DSMs provides sediment budgets, horizontal displacements and 3D comparisons of surfaces that allow us to monitor the internal dynamics of the mass movement at very high spatial and temporal resolution.
-By qualitatively combining quantitative single results, which may seem redundant at first sight, it is possible to quantify the magnitude and rate of sediment redistribution and surface movements within the area affected by the Schimbrig earthflow and more importantly to capture the internal mechanisms of the earthflow (Figure 10).
+Post-processing of the time series of DSMs provides sediment budgets, horizontal displacements and 3-D comparisons of surfaces that allow us to monitor the internal dynamics of the mass movement at very high spatial and temporal resolution.
+By qualitatively combining quantitative single results, which may initially seem redundant, it is possible to quantify the magnitude and rate of sediment redistribution and surface movements within the area affected by the Schimbrig earthflow and more importantly to capture the internal mechanisms of the earthflow (Fig. 10).

-As such, the very-high resolution topographic reconstructions allow to analyse the spatio-temporal evolution of earthflow-prone terrain, and to go beyond conventional survey methods and expert knowledge (Savi et al., 2013; Schwab et al., 2007, 2008).
-Savi et al. (2013) provides a historical insight of the Schimbrig sliding activity based on dendrochronology over the last 150 years.
-These qualitative data on hillslope processes provide information on surface displacements that extends beyond the timespan of photogrammetric techniques, but the temporal information has its limits regarding quantitative and continuous data on displacement rates.
-A first attempt to quantify slip rates of the earthflow was carried out by Schwab et al. (2007) who tracked control points using GPS measurements.
+As such, the very high-resolution topographic reconstructions allow analysis of the spatio-temporal evolution of earthflow-prone terrain, as well as going beyond conventional survey methods and expert knowledge (Savi et al., 2013; Schwab et al., 2007, 2008).
+Savi et al. (2013) provide a historical insight into the Schimbrig sliding activity based on dendrochronology over the last 150 years.
+These qualitative data on hillslope processes provide information on surface displacements that extends beyond the time span of photogrammetric techniques, but the temporal information has its limits regarding quantitative and continuous data on displacement rates.
+A first attempt to quantify slip rates of the earthflow was carried out by Schwab et al. (2007), who tracked control points using GPS measurements.
 However, we are now able to compute slip rates over the entire extent of the earthflow at very high temporal resolution applying image correlation algorithms to very high-resolution aerial images.
 Schwab et al. (2008) complemented their topographic analysis of the earthflow using classic photogrammetry and aerial photographs spanning the last 50 years.
-Independent of the spatial resolution of the output and price of data acquisition, photogrammetric analyses are very valuable as they allow to capture surface displacements at larger scales and over longer time periods than data derived from the UAV-SfM framework, even though time interval between the data sets may be a limiting factor (e.g. Prokešová et al., 2010; van Westen and Lulie Getahun, 2003).
+Independent of the spatial resolution of the output and price of data acquisition, photogrammetric analyses are very valuable as they allow for capturing surface displacements on larger scales and over longer time periods than data derived from the UAV-SfM framework, even though the time interval between the data sets may be a limiting factor (e.g. Prokešová et al., 2010; van Westen and Lulie Getahun, 2003).
 Schwab et al. (2008) emphasized that sediment fluxes in the trunk streams are not directly controlled by the production of loose material through landsliding on the hillslopes.
-This is confirmed by our high-resolution topographic analysis, and the computed hillslope sediment budget.
+This is confirmed by our high-resolution topographic analysis and the computed hillslope sediment budget.